LatviaLast Updated: November 2013

-You will first need to apply for a new birth certificate for your child, so that you can later apply for a passport.
-Your name will be added to the new birth certificate.
+If you have finalized the adoption in Latvia you will firstneed to apply for a birth certificate for your child so that you can later apply for a passport.

-Your child is not yet a U.S. citizen, so he or she will need a travel document or passport from Latvia.
+Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from Latvia.

 U.S. Immigrant Visa

 After you obtain the new birth certificate and passport for your child, you also need to finalize your application for a U.S. visa for your child from the U.S. Embassy in Latvia.
 After the adoption is granted, confirm your visit to the U.S. Embassy for final review of the case, issuance of a U.S. Hague Adoption Certificate, final approval of Form I-800, and to obtain your child’s immigrant visa.
 This immigrant visa allows your child to travel home with you.
 As part of this process, the consular officer must be provided the “Panel Physician’s” medical report on the child if it was not provided during the provisional approval stage.
 Read more about the Medical Examination.

 For adoptions finalized abroad prior to the child's entry into the United States: A child will acquire U.S. citizenship upon entry into the United States if the adoption was finalized prior to entry and the child otherwise meets the requirements of the Child Citizenship Act of 2000.

 U.S. citizens are required by law to enter and depart the United States on a valid U.S. passport.
 Only the U.S. Department of State has the authority to grant, issue, or verify U.S. passports.

 Getting or renewing a passport is easy.
 The Passport Application Wizard will help you determine which passport form you need, help you to complete the form online, estimate your payment, and generate the form for you to print—all in one place.